-Do you want to know what else you can do in this remote corner in the world?
+Do you want to know what else you can do in this remote corner of the world?
 Download our free guide to alternative traveling in Patagonia to find out!

-Want to travel hussle-free?
+Want to travel hassle-free?
 Read about these two Swiss slow travelers who bet on a ferry to continue their journey through America.

 How two slow travelers journeyed through Patagonia